Guest House Men's Treatment Program

 Click Here to Read About the Launch of The Damascus Program

-- Primary behavioral health and addiction treatment for Catholic priests and men religious
+- We offer primary behavioral health and addiction treatment for Catholic clergy and men religious.

-- Continuing care and follow-up services.
-Consultation for community leadership, superiors and formation personnel.
+- Quality Recovery is supported by re-entry visits and counseling. continuing care and other follow-up services.
+We offer consultation for community leadership, superiors and formation personnel.

 Guest House’s Intervention Assistance Program is designed to help get someone started on the road to recovery.
 Its aim is to unmask the denial and help the priest, deacon, brother or seminarian admit there is a possible problem.
 This is the first step toward recovery.
-Ending denial requires considerable courage.
-But continuing denial makes recovery impossible.
+Ending denial requires considerable courage and is the only way to recovery.

 The Guest House Intervention Assistance Program provides:

-- Personnel support during the actual intervention can be provided.
+- Staff support during the actual intervention, if needed

-- Recommendation of treatment options and/or escorting the man to a Professional treatment facility.
+- Recommendation of treatment options at Guest House and/or escort to another professional treatment facility

 Our professional assessment includes:

-- A thorough psychosocial and spiritual history with particular attention to long standing patterns of difficulty.
+- Thorough psychosocial and spiritual history with particular attention to long-standing patterns of difficulty

-- A feedback conference with the client, his leadership, and the evaluating team to review the results of the assessment and discuss recommendations of the staff.
+- Feedback conference with the client, his leadership and the evaluating team to review the results of the assessment and discuss recommendations of the staff

-- The admission must be approved by the Bishop or religious leadership.
+- The admission must be approved by the bishop of the diocese or religious leadership.

-- Guest House will admit any man suffering from alcohol or drug abuse, and who is experiencing difficulties related to chemical use or is at risk of relapsing.
+- Guest House will admit any clergy or man religious who is suffering from any substance use disorder, process addiction or compulsive overeating or who is experiencing difficulties related to substance use or is at risk of relapsing.

-- Treatment will not be denied because of inability to pay.
+- Treatment is provided regardless of ability to pay.

 - Admissions are scheduled by appointment.

-- Those arriving by plane will be met at the airport by a Guest House staff member.
+- Those arriving by plane will be met at the airport by a Guest House associate.

-Guest House is a State Licensed residential treatment center.
-It has a licensed professional staff and is accredited.
-It offers alcoholism and substance abuse treatment and related services to priests, deacons, brothers, and seminarians from across the United States as well as around the world.
+Guest House is a state-licensed residential treatment center in Lake Orion, Michigan.
+It has certified and licensed staff and is CARF (Commission on Accreditation of Rehabilitation Facilities) accredited.
+It offers treatment for substance use disorders (alcohol, other drugs and prescription medication), process addictions (spending, gambling, cluttering, hoarding, internet, credit card use, gaming or others) and compulsive overeating to priests, deacons, brothers, and seminarians from across the United States as well as around the world.

-- Consultation for community leadership, superiors and formation personnel
+- Consultation for community leadership and formation personnel

 All our services are provided in collaboration with leadership.
-Treatment is provided without regard to a community’s ability to pay for services.
+Treatment is provided without regard to a diocese's or community’s ability to pay for services.

 To further support ongoing recovery Guest House provides:

-- A therapeutic leave toward the end of the intensive program which allows the priest, brother deacon or seminarian to share his experience, needs and commitments to his recovery with significant persons in his community, family and ministerial life.
+- Therapeutic leave near the end of the residential program which allows the priest, brother, deacon or seminarian to share his experience, needs and commitments to his recovery with significant persons in his community, family and ministerial life

-- When appropriate, a re-entry visit may be scheduled with the parish or religious community, the client and the therapist.
+- Re-entry visit may be scheduled with the parish or religious community, the client and the therapist

 Participation in the appropriate support system provides the priest, brother, deacon or seminarian, the opportunity to develop a mature appreciation of his strengths and vulnerabilities.

-- Addiction and Trauma – Explores the relationship of addiction and personal trauma.
+- Addiction and Trauma - Explore the Relationship of Addiction and Personal Trauma

-To schedule a presentation in your area or to learn more about educational opportunities please contact Colleen Richards at 800-626-6910
+To schedule a presentation in your area or to learn more about educational opportunities, please contact Colleen Richards at CRichards@guesthouse.org or 800-626-6910, ext.
+1207.

 Twenty years ago some priests serving the Church in India contacted a former counselor from Guest House and asked for a treatment program for clergy suffering from the disease of addiction to be started in that country.
 Tom Garrett was the counselor and in holding true to the tradition of pilgrimage and mission of the Church began a program for clergy which he called Friendship House.
 The program was based on the tried and tested successful program of Guest House in the United States and adapted to the culture and values of India.